copyrite/LwotcMinimalText/XComGame.md

 * Works for all arc thrower abilities, including Chain Lightning.

 ## Untouchable
-If you score a kill during your turn, the next attack against you during the enemy turn will miss.
+Once per turn, you gain the Untouchable buff on kill.
+When you have the buff, damaging attacks against you are forced to miss.
+When this happens, you lose the buff.
-* When Untouchable is triggered the soldier is immune to the next damage dealing attack during the enemy turn, even Area of Effect attacks.
+* Buff lasts for 1 turn.

 ## Vital Point Targeting
 Attacks against your Holotargeted enemies deal more damage.